xd009642/xd-tts/slides/slides.typ

 #slide[
   == Introduction

-  - Rust programmer at Emotech an AI startup primarily using Rust
+  - Programmer at Emotech an AI startup primarily using Rust
   - Primarily working in speech technologies and related areas
   - xd009642 online
   - May know me from cargo-tarpaulin